 Resume writer’s tip: Tailor your resume for each application

 A generalized, one-size-fits-all resume just won’t do for project managers.
-Your document must be tailored to the specific organization you’re applying for with keywords and language from the job description.
-You play a vital part in any project, and potential employers need to know you’re in alignment with their vision and role requirements.
+Your document must be tailored to the organization you’re applying for with keywords and language from the job posting.
+You play a vital part in any project, and employers need to know you’re aligned with their vision and role requirements.

 What if you don’t have experience?

-You can write a compelling resume even if you haven’t held an official project manager job yet.
-The key is to pull from experiences where you’ve gained skills that can easily transfer over.
+You can write an engaging resume even if you haven’t held an official project manager job yet.
+The key is to pull from experiences where you’ve gained transferable skills.
 Use these strategies to make up for any lack of experience:

 • Highlight your education.
 Instead of a work history, bring your academic achievements front and center.
-You can discuss related coursework, projects, certifications, and awards.
+Discuss related coursework, projects, or academic awards.

 • Include project management internships.
 Any exposure to the realm of project management is priceless.
 Call upon what you achieved in your time as an intern.